anvaygupta1940/Mini-integration-system/README.md

 - Webhooks to Inventory

 ### Inventory Backend
-- Automatic welcome package creation
+- Automatic welcome package creation and send mail to customer
 - View all packages
 - Webhook endpoint